 Don’t waste time and energy thinking about how you can structure your feedback to make it more palatable.
 Be straight and direct, without sugar coating anything.
 By dressing it up in cotton wool you’re more likely to make it confusing and unclear, which is less valuable to the recipient.

-Coach people to have the resilience to listen closely to feedback, recognize it exists as the fuel to help them make progress, and not take it personally.
+Coach people to have the resilience to listen closely to feedback, recognise it exists as the fuel to help them make progress, and not take it personally.
 That will allow it to flow more freely and quickly, so the benefits arrive faster.

 5. Team building works